jamaspy/tic-tac-toe/README.md

 ### Aim Of The Game

 The aim of the game is to get three matching icons in a row.
 Horizontally, veritically or diagonally.
 Users select their icon and then take it in turns placing the icon on the board by clicking in a sqaure.
 An alert screen will show declaring the winning player & their icon.
 If, after 9 clicks, there is no winner.
-A different screen shows decalring a draw and offering a Play Again button.
+A different screen shows declaring a draw and offering a 'Play Again' button.

 ### Functionality